DeepLink-org/transformers/docs/source/en/model_doc/bert-generation.md

 >>> loss.backward()
 ```

-Pretrained [`EncoderDecoderModel`] are also directly available in the model hub, e.g.:
+- Pretrained [`EncoderDecoderModel`] are also directly available in the model hub, e.g.,

 ```python
 >>> # instantiate sentence fusion model